Aila Keto

-Aila Inkeri Keto AO (born 14 March 1943) is founder and President of the Rainforest Conservation Society in Queensland, Australia, now known as the Australian Rainforest Conservation Society.
+Aila Inkeri Keto AO (born 14 March 1943) is an Australian environmentalist.
+She is the founder and President of the Rainforest Conservation Society in Queensland, Australia, now known as the Australian Rainforest Conservation Society.
 In 2005, Keto was a recipient of the Queensland Greats Awards.

 Born in Tully, Queensland, Australia, to parents of Finnish origin, Dr Keto originally studied biochemistry and worked at the University of Queensland.